Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Continuum-UVMS Design

 \subsection{Continuum Manipulator Design}

 The continuum robot arm used in this paper is a two-segment multi-backbone design adapted from the design developed in our previous work \cite{sitler2022modular}.
 The most significant change in the continuum manipulator design is the addition of a second continuum segment, giving the entire arm a total of four DoFs.
 This allows the distal portion of the arm to bend independently from the proximal portion, increasing its maneuverability and dexterity.
 The continuum manipulator is actuated via two sets of three nitinol wires which pull on the end link of each segment.
 The wires are connected to an actuation unit which creates the linear pulling motion via six lead screws and servo motors inside a waterproof enclosure.
+A gearbox was designed to change the axis of rotation and allow the servomotors to be mounted more compactly.
 A flexible bellows with distributed ballast covers the continuum manipulator to make the whole system waterproof and neutrally buoyant.
+A schematic of the manipulator can be seen in Fig. \ref{fig:continuum-schematic}, in which the enclosure tube and bellows are hidden for clarity.
 The CAD models, components list, and assembly instructions for this design are open-source and available in \cite{longwangwebsite}.